-Before enabling data encryption, create an encryption-settings definition to specify the cipher transformation that should be used to encrypt the data, and encapsulate the encryption key.
+If not enabled during setup, data encryption can be configured by creating an encryption-settings definition to specify the cipher transformation that should be used to encrypt the data, and encapsulate the encryption key.
 The encryption-settings command-line tool can be used to manage the encryption-settings database.